 Structurally, it forms an A-B-C-B-A pattern called a chiasm, in which the focus lies upon the center.
 In this case, the emphasis falls on v.
-17, which says, “And he is before all things, and in him all things hold together.”
+17, which states, “And he is before all things, and in him all things hold together.”

 This hymn begins by saying, “He is the image of the invisible God, [the] firstborn of all creation.”